cp-algorithms/cp-algorithms/src/others/maximum_average_segment.md

 ### Solving the online problem

 The condition of the problem is as follows: given an array of $n$ numbers, and a number $L$.
-There are queries of the form $(l,r)$, and in response to each query, it is required to find a subarray of the segment $[l,r]$ of length not less than $L$ with the maximum possible arithmetic mean.
+There are queries of the form $(l,r)$, and in response to each query, it is required to find a subarray of the segment $[l, r]$ of length not less than $L$ with the maximum possible arithmetic mean.

 The algorithm for solving this problem is quite complex.
 KADR (Yaroslav Tverdokhleb) described his algorithm on the [Russian forum](http://e-maxx.ru/forum/viewtopic.php?id=410).